celery/celery/docs/userguide/canvas.rst

     - ``chord``

         A chord is just like a group but with a callback.
-A group consists of a header group and a body,  where the body is a task that should execute after all of the tasks in the header is complete.
+A chord consists of a header group and a body,  where the body is a task that should execute after all of the tasks in the header are complete.

     - ``map``